 2. Go overnight whitewater rafting on the Apurimac River

-Perhaps rafting is not the first thing you think of when you picture travelling to Peru with your children.
+Perhaps rafting is not the first thing you think of when you picture traveling to Peru with your children.
 But this Cusco rafting tour, on the headwaters of the Amazon, allows you to access a world hidden to most visitors and locals.
 A world of clear water, sandy beaches, otters, and condors.
 This is best suited to families visiting Cusco with kids aged 12 or older although our kids have done it since they were 6.

 This 2 Day Apurimac rafting trip gets you away from cell phone reception for a night and allows you to spend quality time together as a family, without the distractions of modern life.
 Sat around a campfire on a beach, beneath the Andean sky, you have no choice but to talk to each other.
 Working together to paddle the raft, and navigate the rapids will be one of the highlights of your Peru vacation.
 It is a great opportunity to learn about yourselves all under the safe guidance of expert raft guides and safety kayakers.
 Not only are they superb professionals, but they are a lot of fun to spend time with.